telerik/fiddler-docs/Extend-Fiddler/CreateExtension.md

 Create Fiddler Classic Extension Project
 ================================

-Follow these steps to create a sample Fiddler Extension that modifies the User-Agent string of all outbound requests:
+Follow these steps to create a sample Fiddler Classic Extension that modifies the User-Agent string of all outbound requests:

 Add Reference to Fiddler
 ------------------------